Tag: nocturnal imagery

 The Garden Of Oblivion

 The garden of oblivion became my secret hideaway, where I could fall into total despair, crying out all my disillusionments.
 A garden of frozen flowers and broken mirrors unfolded before me.
-Fragments of broken mirrors sliced my heart into bleeding shards, which the moonlight illuminated with all its grace.
+Fragments of shattered mirrors sundered my heart into crystal shards, which the moonlight illuminated with all its splendour.

 I was a forsaken creature lost in my trail of lost passions and abandoned to my loneliness.
 I wandered like a dead soul without any aim to survive since I had lost all my treasures and nothing more was important to cherish.
 So, cast away from the other worlds, I sought haven in this surreal realm of my own invention.

-Lost in labyrinths inhabited by ghosts and wraiths who never hesitated to grab me with their claws sharp as merciless daggers.
-My madness grew each night quickly, as soon as I could stare into the gloomy emptiness of the ocean and scream at it with all my feral fury.
+I wandered astray through labyrinths inhabited by ghosts and wraiths, whose claws, merciless as daggers, clasped my dreams.
+My turmoil rose each night quickly, as soon as I stared into the gloomy emptiness of the ocean and screamed at it with all my untamed acrimony.

-Wandering infinitely among shards of broken mirrors and withered flowers, in the realm of shadows and dismay, was all that remained to me.
+Wandering infinitely among shards of capricious desires and withered flowers, in the realm of shadows and dismay, was all that remained to me.
 I was a part of that world of doom and oblivion, although all that I desired was to be in an idyllic kingdom of delights and sparkling luminaries.

-The garden of oblivion possessed me like one of its creatures, having lost my heart, which had disappeared into the abyss of death, while I cried tears made of blood and sorrow.
+The garden of oblivion claimed me like one of its creatures, having lost my heart, which had disappeared into the abyss of oblivion, while I cried tears made of grief and sorrow.
 My tragic fate had deprived me of everything, and no longing was evermore granted to me.

 Elisabetta Esther